Scroll To Top Icon

 Result

-The feature delivered a 6% uplift in conversion for journeys where it was available, attracted an estimated 50,000 new customers through low-fare campaigns, and reduced fare-related complaints by 30%.
-It positioned Arriva as a transparent, customer-first alternative in the rail market.
+The feature delivered a 6% uplift in conversion for journeys where it was available, attracted new customers through low-fare campaigns, and reduced fare-related complaints by 30%.

 Cheapest Fare Calendar